State of the World's Plants and Fungi Virtual Symposium

 Plants and fungi are the building blocks of our planet, with the potential to solve urgent problems that threaten human life.
 These vital resources, however, are being compromised by biodiversity loss and now, more than ever, we need to explore the solutions that plants and fungi could provide.

-In September 2020 we will be publishing, in collaboration with international researchers, the very first State of the World’s report that combines both plants and fungi.
+In collaboration with international researchers, we have just published the very first State of the World’s report that combines both plants and fungi.
 The report takes a deep dive into how we currently use plants and fungi, what we are missing and what we risk losing.

 This online symposium brings together experts to discuss findings presented in the report and to motivate actions for protecting and sustainably using the world’s plant and fungal diversity.
 The outcomes of the discussions will be used to inform policies and research aimed at exploring and sharing knowledge and benefits associated with plants and fungi around the world.